 The most important ones that I could name are:

 - Value interaction and communication.
-The customers should to involve their language service provider on an early stage of the project.
+The customers should involve their language service provider at an early stage of the project.
 They will provide them with valuable insights, that will clearly help to get to the final results faster.

-- Accept and deliver the translation requests early, quickly and often.
+- Accept and deliver the translation requests early, quickly, and often.
 Be ready to accept very small requests – that are a staple of the language market today anyway.
-Those project with very short turnaround time expected cannot be charged on a “minimal project fee” basis, as it would lead to a detrimental explosion of costs for the customer.
+Those projects with very short turnaround time expected cannot be charged on a “minimal project fee” basis, as it would lead to a detrimental explosion of costs for the customer.